a-b-street/docs/book/src/user/new_city.md

 This section assumes you're comfortable working on a command line.
-If you have a .osm XML file, you can import it directly by running `./import.sh --oneshot=/path/to/extract.osm`.
-If you're running from a .zip release and not building from source, replace the first part with `./cli import`.
+If you have a .osm XML file, you can import it directly by running `cargo run --release --bin cli -- oneshot-import /path/to/extract.osm`.
+If you're running from a .zip release and not building from source, replace the first part with `./cli oneshot-import`.

 Assuming this succeeds, it'll create a file in the `data/system/zz/oneshot/maps/` directory.
 In the UI, you can open the "zz"